Accessing the colormaps#

 cc, all the colormaps shown in this notebook will be available for use in different forms.
-It's a bit difficult to describe, but the idea is that colorcet should have at least one such form convenient for any particular application.
-There are two different basic versions for each colormap, each of which is fundamentally a list of 256 distinct colors:
+It’s a bit difficult to describe, but the idea is that colorcet should have at least one such form convenient for any particular application.
+There are three distinct versions for each colormap, each of which consists of 256 distinct colors:

 ['#000000', ..., '#ffffff']